temirlanemilbekovtu/Dictionary-of-Anchulleti/DICTIONARY.md

 ## A quick guide to using the dictionary

 ## A

 1. **Anchulleti**
     /ʌntʃu:'letɪ/
     *noun*
     **Definition:**
-        1. The name of the WhatsApp group which composed the current dictionary and which vocabulary constitutes the dictionary.
+        1. The name of the WhatsApp group that gave rise to the present dictionary, and whose vocabulary constitutes the present dictionary.
     **Etymology:**
         Aktan, mangling the name Carlo Ancelotti, eventually came to Anchulleti and named the group WhatsApp accordingly.
     **Example sentences:**
-        *- Don't spoil normal people, guys, let's talk without Anchulleti vocabulary.*
+        1. *- Don't spoil normal people, guys, let's talk without Anchulleti vocabulary.*
-        *- I think they have got their own Anchulleti.*
+        2. *- I think they have got their own Anchulleti.*

 ## Y

-1. **Y'yo-o-o** /jɔ:/ *interjection*
+1. **Y'yo-o-o**
+    /jɔ:/
+    *interjection*
     **Definition:**
         Used to express slightly sarcastic surprise with a hint of annoyance.
     **Etymology:**
-        Myrza used to use this interjection in 2022nd, and then it srouted out.
+        Myrza used to use this interjection in 2022nd, and then it spread.
     **Phonetics:**
-        Pronounced with a hoarse, masculine voice.
+        Pronounced with a hoarse, masculine voice, drawing out the last sound.
     **Example sentences:**
         *- We broke and set your laptop on fire, bro.*
         *- Y'yo-o-o, really?*